FEN PHEN PPH LAWSUITS AND

 WHAT IS THE AHP DIET DRUG SETTLEMENT TRUST:

-The AHP Settlement Trust was established to administer the injury claims of registered claimants who used either Pondimin or Redux.
+The AHP Settlement Trust was established to administer the aortic and mitral valve injury claims of registered Pondimin or Redux users.

 QUALIFYING INJURY DEFINITIONS:

-The definitions of the five Matrix Compensation Benefit Levels as found in the AHP Diet Drug Settlement Trust Agreement are linked here.
+To see the definitions of the five Matrix Compensation Benefit Levels as found in the AHP Diet Drug Settlement Trust Agreement click here.

 If you are not a doctor, or a lawyer currently familiar with Fen Phen injuries, these definitions can be overwhelming.
 To assist you, we provide below the criteria we use to determine if we are interested in reviewing a case.
 During a case review we will compare the injuries suffered with the official AHP Settlement Trust criteria.